eduvpn/documentation/ROADMAP.md

 - Create pseudonym for "Guest" usage, now the (local) identifier is directly used in the "Guest" identifier.
 Do something like `hash(salt+user_id)` instead and simply log it at 'generation time'
+- Support MySQL/MariaDB as database next to SQLite?

 ## Apps